SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-client-code-library-to-access-external-data-in-sharepoint.md

 - Office Developer Tools for Visual Studio 2012

-- A functioning SharePoint Add-ins development environment: Follow the instructions in  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+- A functioning SharePoint Add-ins development environment: Follow the instructions in  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).

 - Access to the public OData.org producers

-### Core concepts to know when accessing external data with the SharePoint 2013 client object model
+### Core concepts to know when accessing external data with the SharePoint client object model

-The SharePoint 2013 client object model provides a way to access external data using client-side calls that mimic the server-side APIs.
+The SharePoint client object model provides a way to access external data using client-side calls that mimic the server-side APIs.
 To understand how it works and how to use it, see the articles in Table 1.